Substantive Motion UPSC

 Option d – By rolling

-Assertion (A) Newton’s Third Law of Motion is applicable only when bodies are in motion.
-Reason (R) Newton’s Third Law applies to all types of forces, e.g. gravitational, electric, or magnetic forces, etc. Codes
+Assertion (A): Newton’s Third Law of motion applies only when objects are in motion.
+Reason (R): Newton’s Third Law holds true for all types of forces such as gravitational, electric, and magnetic forces.

-Conservation of momentum in a collision between particles can be understood on the basis of
+The conservation of momentum during a collision between particles can be explained using

-Option c – Both Newton’s Second Law of Motion and Newton’s Third Law of Motion
+Option c – Both Newton’s Second and Third Laws of motion

-A bullet of mass 10 g is fired with a velocity of 20 m/s from a gun of mass 2 kg.
-Find the recoil velocity (in m/s) of the gun.
+A bullet of Mass 10 g is fired at 20 m/s from a gun of Mass 2 kg.
+What is the recoil velocity of the gun (in m/s)?

 (a) 1